Assassin286/Simple-Selfdestruction-Notes/README.md

 ## About The Project

 This is a Python script that implements a web application using the Flask framework.
 The web application allows a user to create, access and delete encrypted messages.
+Recaptcha is optional but build in with config file.

 ## Built With